 Google is the biggest search engine.
 You know what the second biggest is?
 YouTube.
 And you know who owns YouTube?
 Google.
 So, you could say it’s kind of a big deal.
-If you’re already on the video bandwagon and you’re using the platform to market your business, good job!
+If you’re already on the video bandwagon and you’re using a business youtube channel, good job!
 But are you measuring your results and taking advantage of the insights as best you can?
 Let’s get into the nitty-gritty of YouTube analytics — because they’re incredible.

 Note: To find your YouTube analytics, go to your main channel page and click on YouTube Studio.